-Working on real projects is one of the main tenets of the Data Science Bootcamp from the very beginning.
+Working on a real project is one of the main tenets of the Data Science Bootcamp from the very beginning.

 The demo day has already been called, so now we can finish the series with final projects, through a presentation of Team 3 from the first student’s group at the Bootcamp.

-Similar to Team 1, Srna, Ema, Tony, Philip and Peter feel like working on a Computer Vision Model, but with their own plan and methodology.
+Similar to Team 1, Srna, Ema, Tony, Filip and Petar feel like working on a Computer Vision Model, but with their own plan and methodology.
 As individuals, they all come with different experiences in the world of Data Science, but collectively they developed an advanced project that is closely related to machine learning.

-If you want to work on projects like this one and add it to your portfolio tо provide you great advantages in the labor market, apply to the Data Science Bootcamp.
+If you want to work on projects like this one and add it to your portfolio tо provide you great advantages in the labour market, apply to the Data Science Bootcamp.

 – Thanks for the congratulations.
 It was difficult to maintain concentration all year.
 But the goal justifies the means and in the whole adventure, we gained skills that we had not even thought before that one day we will work with understanding.